mem-teori/mem-baby-lab/README.md

+This repository is shared under a custom research license.
+See LICENSE for details.

 # MEM Baby Lab

 This project explores how systems learn when they do not fully understand what they are observing.